WayneCrawford/ComPy/README.md

 <p align="center">
   <img src="_Images/DPGCalibration.png" width="750">
 </p>

+## Calibrate the pressure gauge

+We calibrate the pressure gauge by calculaing the pressure-acceleration spectral ratio in the ambient Rayleigh wave band and comparing to the expected value

 **Function Overview:**
 The `compy.calculate_spectral_ratio` function calculates the spectral ratio of seismic data, specifically targeting high-magnitude earthquake events.
 This function helps in refining the calibration of seismic data.